MarkoSokser/Inform7-Jigsaw-game/story.md

 				if Jaw-current-question is 3:
 					say "QUESTION 3: How many sides does a square have?";
 				if Jaw-current-question is 4:
-					say "QUESTION 4: What element does 'O' represent on the periodic table?";
+					say "QUESTION 4: What element does 'Au' represent on the periodic table?";
 				if Jaw-current-question is 5:
 					say "QUESTION 5: Who wrote 'Romeo and Juliet'?";
 		otherwise: